NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/Index.page.md

 ### Introduction
 This implementation guide and the HL7<sup>&reg;</sup> FHIR<sup>&reg;</sup> R4 assets that it references define a specification to enable the exchange of pathology laboratory data.

 The implementation guide has been created by NHS England and forms part of the [NHS England Programme Implementation Guides](https://simplifier.net/NHS-England-Programme-Implementation-Guides/~guides) project on Simplifier<sup>&reg;</sup>.
-The profiles that this implementation guide references are derived from the [UK Core Implementation Guide](https://simplifier.net/guide/uk-core-implementation-guide-stu2?current), version 2.0.0 - STU2 Sequence.
+The profiles that this implementation guide references are derived from the [UK Core Implementation Guide (Version 2.0.0 - STU2 Sequence)](https://simplifier.net/guide/uk-core-implementation-guide-stu2?current).

 For the implementation guide version history, see {{pagelink:ReleaseNotes}}.